QuorumDMS/server-code-challenge/README.md

 We've created two folders, one representing the JS HTTP API and one representing the database schema and data.

-* `./api/index.js`: The entrypoint where you should start the API server and listen on the given port
+* `./api/index.js`: The entrypoint where you should start the API server
 * `./database/database-schema.sql`: The schema file that contains the table and relation definitions

 #### Docker setup